Konstantin8891/foodgram-project-react/README.md

 # Culinary site

 Users can exchange recipes using this site.
 User can add recipes to favorites, subscribe to authors.
 You can download shopping list for the recipes that you add in shopping cart and filter recipes by tags.
-If the user is unauthorized he can view recipes.
+If the user is unauthorized, he can view recipes.
 All used models were added to admin panel.

 ## Stack